Upgrading from Vaadin 23

 Spring Upgrade Instructions

 Spring Boot 3 and Spring Framework 6 don’t fundamentally change how applications are developed.
-The main changes are around Jakarta EE 10 namespaces and supported products, Java version and the dependency upgrades and deprecations.
+The main changes are regarding Jakarta EE 10 namespaces and supported products, the Java version, and the dependency upgrades and deprecations.

-Spring Boot 3 and Framework 6 use new versions of third-party dependencies: Hibernate 6, Hibernate Validator 8, servlet containers (e.g., Jetty 11, Tomcat 10.1) and many others.
-Spring provides the Dedicated Migration Guide for Spring-boot 3.0 and Upgrading to Spring Framework 6.x Guide.
+Spring Boot 3 and Framework 6 use new versions of third-party dependencies: Hibernate 6, Hibernate Validator 8, servlet containers (e.g., Jetty 11, Tomcat 10.1), and many others.
+Spring has available the Dedicated Migration Guide for Spring-boot 3.0 and the Upgrading to Spring Framework 6.x Guide.
+You may want to consult them.

 To browse a full list of changes, see the Spring-boot 3.0 Release Notes and the What’s New in Spring Framework 6.x page.